dbee18/DevOps-case-studies/ACME-embedded-devices.md

 ACME has a classical IT organization responsible for computers, phones, outlook, cloud and everything in between.
 Virtual Machines are ordered through a service desk portal.
 Lead time on the machines is everything from hours to days.

 The teams are extremely risk averse.
 The Status Quo is rarely challenged.
-Trying new things are often met with _"That doesn't work here"_ or _"We've
+Trying new things are often met with _"That doesn't work here"_ or _"We've tried that before"_.
+Focus in on stability over all.

 As IOT is becoming a thing, ACME has split out a team with younger developers in a separate building with more fancy furniture, and a more startup feel.
 The department wants to shield the IOT from all the legacy software and enterprise processes.